What Is DNS Tunneling?

 Protection Against DNS Tunneling Attacks

-The two primary methods for detecting DNS attacks involve payload analysis or traffic analysis.
+The two primary methods for monitoring DNS and detecting attacks involve payload analysis or traffic analysis.
 Payload analysis looks at the contents of DNS requests and responses.
 Factors like the difference between the size of the request versus the response and unusual host names can help identify suspicious activity.

 Traffic analysis uses information like the number of requests made, geographic locations, and domain history to separate normal DNS traffic from malicious behavior.
 For example, network detection and response uses machine learning to establish a baseline for what normal DNS behavior looks like in any given environment, then provides alerts for anomalous behavior that could signify an attack.